 In addition to these concerns, investors should consider the effects of a country’s currency on their investment.
 A foreign stock may seem like it’s posting strong growth rates in local currency terms, but those growth rates may disappear when accounting for the depreciation in the local currency relative to the U.S. dollar.
 This depreciation would be realized when the investor converted the profits into U.S. dollars at the end of the investment cycle.

-Choosing the Right Sector
+Choosing a Sector

-In many cases, a country or region will be experiencing the majority of its growth in specific areas of the economy at any given time rather than broadly across all segments.
+In many cases, a country or region will be experiencing the majority of its growth in specific areas of the economy rather than broadly across all segments.
 These areas tend to change over a complete economic cycle, with technology usually leading the way and utilities lagging behind in the cycle.

-For example, a country’s economic growth may be strongly tied to a specific sector, like retail or energy.
-Investing broadly across all sectors of the economy could reduce potential returns compared to targeting those sectors that are growing the most quickly – or have the potential to grow the most quickly in the future.
+For example, a country’s economic growth may be strongly tied to a specific sector, such as retail or energy.
+Investing broadly across all sectors of the economy could reduce potential returns compared to targeting those sectors that are growing the most quickly, or which have the potential to grow the most quickly in the future.

 It's also important to look at whether industries are influenced by governments.
 For instance, some countries provide subsidies to strategically important industries.
 These subsidies might help boost profitability in the short-term, but may not be in place forever.

 Finally, investors should carefully consider the expense ratios associated with international ETFs and other funds, especially sector-specific funds that tend to be more expensive.
 Such expenses can eat into your returns.

 - Top-down investing involves looking at a country’s economy, followed by specific industries, followed by individual assets.

-- International investors should consider a number of different risk factors when analyzing economies, including geopolitical risk and asset valuations while selecting industries that are well positioned within the economy.
+- International investors should consider a number of different risk factors when analyzing economies, including geopolitical risk and asset valuations while selecting industries that are well-positioned within the economy.

 - Individual assets are best analyzed using a combination of technical and fundamental analysis in order to determine relative and absolute valuation.